Liberal Studies Program > First-Year Program > For Faculty > Proposing a Course

 Qualifications: Faculty teaching Chicago Quarter are required to have a graduate degree and expected to have at least one year of full-time college teaching experience (or the equivalent in courses taught as instructor of record), including some experience at DePaul.

-HON 110 & 111: Those proposing Chicago Quarter courses that they wish to have considered as potential Honors courses are advised to contact the Director of the Honors Program, Dr. Jennifer Conary, 773-325-4640, prior to submission.
-The proposal process is the same; once a course is approved by the CQ Advisory Committee, the decision whether to offer it in any given year as an Honors section is made by the Honors Program.
+HON 110 & 111: Those proposing Chicago Quarter courses that they wish to have considered as potential Honors courses are advised to contact the Director of the Honors Program, Jennifer Conary, 773-325-4640, prior to submission.
+The proposal process is the same; once a course is approved by the CQ Area Committee, the decision whether to offer it in any given year as an Honors section is made by the Honors Program.

 While the Focal Point Seminar is designed to offer faculty from any discipline a great deal of flexibility in choosing and developing a topic, all courses must: